EtherTW/tokensandbox.io/README.md

 # Announcements
 This is the initial idea of the project.
 We can discuss detail specs, features and how to implement it.

-# I Would Like to Announce A New Project on Going for A Tokens Sharing Coding Sandbox, we can call it tokensandbox
+# I Would Like to Announce A New Project on Going for A Smart Contracts online IDE, we can call it tokensandbox

 Even though we call it a coding sandbox, which is inspired by [codesandbox.io](https://codesandbox.io/) for learning people to learn and use Javascript, we want to build a platform for people to create and share their tokens as easy as possible.
 It could be used as a tokens app or even a wallet without any line of code as well.
 By using this platform, people can easily and fully access the tokens they create on the blockchain and using that to build a brand new era of the digital economy globally.